kimsible/mudb/README.md

 ```

 ### openSync()
-Use it only before starting a server or outside of a request handler.
+Use only before starting a server or outside of a request handler.
 ```javascript
 const mudb = require('mudb')